pallet/pallet.github.com/doc/_posts/2012-01-13-crate-writing-guide.md

 ## Install paths, users, etc

-In order to expose details of your crate install to other crates, you should use the request :parameters to record paths, user names etc.
+In order to expose details of your crate install to other crates, you should use the session :parameters to record paths, user names etc.

 Information for consumption on the same node should go into the host parameters using `assoc-for-target`, `update-for-target` and `get-for-target` in the